MDAnalysis/mdanalysis/AI_POLICY.md

 - Documentation of any kind
 - Communication content (e.g. issues, discussions, pull request descriptions, and reviews)

+We recognize that the use of AI in open source software raises many difficult questions and acknowledge that views, approaches, and technical capabilities are rapidly changing.
+We invite comments and further discussion (via our [discussion channels](https://www.mdanalysis.org/pages/community/)) and expect to periodically review this policy.

 ## Policy overview

 MDAnalysis does not accept any substantial uses of AI-generated content in contributions.